hughrun/cloud-app-citation-checker/README.md

 Both app actions enhance the accuracy of the details in the form therefore the request is more likely to be filled in a timely fashion.

+### Alma navigation:

+Fulfillment > Resource Sharing / Borrowing Requests Then either edit the request that requires validation OR add a new request (> Add > Manually > select Book or Article).

 ### Use cases

 * Pre-filling of the request form where the DOI is known.
 Saves staff staff and enhances accuracy.